silashuereca/vue-me-outside/CONTRIBUTING.md

 # Contributing Guidelines

-Before making a PR, please create an issue to bring what you're thinking about into discussion, so others who may have the same idea do not create similar PRs. :)
+Before making a PR, please create an issue to bring what you're thinking about into discussion, so others who may have the same idea do not create similar PRs.
+You can also checkout the [Project](https://github.com/silashuereca/vue-me-outside/projects/1) board with a lot of requested components what will be implemented in the near future.
+If you feel like you can tackle one, create an issue and let's talk about it!

 **IMPORTANT**: If you make any contribution to any component, you need to update the version of that component in the component README file.
 For example: if you're creating a new component, add Version 1.0 to the documentation, or if you're updating a component, you need to add a .1 to the version and make sure and UPDATE THE README if need be.